ronny-kb/blackjack-js/README.md

 ## Features

-- One vs one Blackjack vs. the dealer
+- One vs one Blackjack against the dealer
 - Adjustable betting before each round
 - Hit and Stand actions
+- Smart hand summing
 - Payouts include 1:1 and 3:2 for a natural Blackjack
 - Real-time UI updates and chip count tracking
 - Works on desktop and mobile